ShrirajHegde/fortran-snippet-collection/README.md

-# Fortran90 modules and snippets collection
+# Fortran modules and snippets collection
 Collection of modules with subroutines and functions for fortan 90 from various places,aim is to make subroutines way simpler than ones in LAPACK.